Are Traditional Braces Cheaper than [Invisalign]?

 Invisalign uses aligner trays made out of smooth, clear plastic.
 These aligners fit over your teeth to gently move them to the proper places.
-The aligners are removable though an individual should wear them 22-24 hours each day.
-Generally treatment with Invisalign lasts from six to 18 months when worn correctly.
+The aligners are removable through an individual should wear them 22-24 hours each day.
+Generally, treatment with Invisalign lasts from six to 18 months when worn correctly.

 There are several positive aspects of Invisalign over traditional metal braces.
 First, since they are removed to eat and drink, there is no issue of food getting caught in them.
 Also, there are no problems with eating any types of foods, even crunchy or sticky ones.
 Since the plastic they are made from is smooth and contains no wires, there is no significant irritation to the mouth while wearing Invisalign.

 While Invisalign is a great choice for many users, it does come with a few issues to consider.
 First of all, you must remove the aligners before eating or drinking anything other than water.
 This may be problematic for those who are self-conscious or tend to lose things easily.
 Second, you must brush your teeth after every meal to avoid staining.
 Also, there is an additional step that must be taken.
 You must clean the actual aligners frequently so that they are free from bacteria that can harm the teeth.